-This will list the exact dollar amount of how much the plane tickets are day by day.
+This will list the exact dollar amount of how much the plane tickets are each day.
 You can pick the cheapest departing and returning flights for your budget.

 Even though you’re not going to gamble much (or at all), you should still sign up for a player’s card.
-You’ll accumulate points every time you spend on hotel rooms, dining & other activities.
+You’ll accumulate points every time you spend on hotel rooms, dining, and other activities.

 Remember Groupon?
-I still browse it every week to check for deals on food, drinks & Las Vegas attractions.
+I still browse it from time to time to check for deals on food, drinks, and attractions.

-Watch for 2-for-1 drink deals, restaurant coupons, and lower entrance fees.
-I’ve found discounts on Caesar’s Palace Bacchanal buffet for weekday brunch and the LINQ Promenade’s High Roller here.
+Watch for 2-for-1 drink specials, restaurant coupons, and lower entrance fees.
+I’ve found discounts on Caesar’s Palace Bacchanal Buffet for weekday brunch and the LINQ Promenade’s High Roller here.

-It’s also a great way to discover new restaurants or activities without paying full price.
+It’s also a great way to try new restaurants or activities without paying full price.

-The only way to avoid entrance fees for seemingly everything on the Las Vegas Strip is to get off the Strip completely.
+The only way to avoid entrance fees for seemingly every attraction on the Las Vegas Strip is to get off the Strip completely.

 Fortunately, many national and state parks are within driving distance of the Las Vegas Strip.
 Entrance fees are around $10-$35 for the whole day.

-Make sure to check the national or state park’s website for the most current fees, closures & weather alerts.
+Make sure to check the national or state park’s website for the most current fees, closures, and weather alerts.